3mcd/byda/README.md

 ### Concept

-Byda will create an object (flash) that contains organizations of elements on the page arranged by data-attribute (collections) that can then be compared against other flashes to generate lists of changes to perform.
+Byda will create an object (flash) that contains organizations of elements on the page arranged by data-attribute (stores) that can then be compared against other flashes to generate lists of changes to perform.
 Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of `Flash` and `Store` are also exposed to provide more options to authors.

 ##Basic Example